Python-GIS-book/site/source/part1/chapter-03/md/03-temporal-data.md

 ## Selecting data based on DatetimeIndex

-In chapter 3.3, we saw how to select observations using simple string manipulation operations applied to the timestamp.
+In Chapter 3.3, we saw how to select observations using simple string manipulation operations applied to the timestamp.
 Although this worked quite well for our specific case, it is a rather glumpsy and inflexible approach to work with temporal information.
 A much better approach, is to take advantage of the `datetime` objects stored in the time series.
 Let's again first set the `TIME` column as index for our DataFrame by using the method `set_index()`:

 ```python
 fp = "data/029820.txt"